 Continue reading “chicken fajitas with pico de gallo and salsa verde”

 There’s something about autumn that wakes up our senses and reminds us to live. -Unknown

 Autumn, here in Montréal, arrives gently.
 First the trees are tinged with colour, and then slowly over the weeks, they transform into creatures of gold and red.
 First the nights get cooler and gradually that carries into the day.
 Then, as gently as she arrived, autumn fades away, usually under a blanket of snow.
 Her purpose, fulfilled.

-Continue reading “quick and easy, warm semolina pudding for breakfast”
+Continue reading “soul food: quick and easy, warm semolina pudding for breakfast”

 Be soft.
 Do not let the world make you hard.
 Do not let pain make you hate.
 Do not let the bitterness steal your sweetness. -Kurt Vonnegut

 Did you know that when exposed to the bitter cold, the starches of parsnips will actually turn into sugar rendering them sweet and delicious?
 Interesting isn’t it?
 And for this reason, this ancient root vegetable is harvested late in the season here in Québec and well into winter or even early spring.

 Continue reading “spiced parsnip soup with roasted garlic oil”